pandanistas/pandanistas_sprint_berlin2020/README.md

 > If you come across any trouble following these steps, feel free to contact [Martina Vilas](https://github.com/martinagvilas).

 ### 1. Install Python
 Make sure you already have Python > 3 installed.
-If you haven't, follow the steps [here](https://www.python.org/downloads/).
+If you don't, follow the steps outlined [here](https://www.python.org/downloads/).

 ### 2. Setup a GitHub account
 - Open an account on [GitHub](https://github.com).